Can Vinegar Kill Ants?

 Step 2.
 Spray the area where the ants are crawling.
 Saturate the entire trail and wait thirty seconds.

 Step 3.
 Allow the ants to get panicked and shuffle off this mortal coil.
-Then wipe the problem area with a paper towel.
+Then, wipe the problem area with a paper towel.

 How to Prevent the Proliferation of Ants at Home?

 The best way to prevent the proliferation of ants at home is to keep it clean.
-A clean home is less appealing to ants and reduces potential infestation.
+A clean house is less appealing to ants and reduces potential infestation.
 Here’s a more specific way to prevent ants from invading your home.

 • Clean up any liquid and food spillage.